1. What the paradox actually means

 - Permits and health rules treated as launch-critical work alongside the brewhouse build.

-CraftHaus in Nevada is a useful public case because the choices are specific.
-Wyndee Forrest, co-founder, has described the mission as building a diverse community around quality-driven beer.
-That showed up as a concrete fork in the road: skipping a roughly sixty-thousand-dollar gaming-and-liquor package to keep the taproom non-gaming and oriented toward conversation rather than slot-machine noise, a positioning story UNLV’s news team covered alongside the brewery.
+CraftHaus in Nevada is a useful public case because the choices are documented.
+Co-founder Wyndee Forrest has described building a diverse community around beer focused on quality.
+The business chose not to buy a roughly sixty-thousand-dollar gaming-and-liquor package, keeping the taproom non-gaming and aimed at conversation instead of slots; UNLV’s news team reported that decision alongside the brewery.

 4. Taproom economics versus distribution

-Ekos and similar platforms publish channel comparisons that taproom-first operators lean on in finance decks.
-A common headline in that literature is that taproom sales can land roughly forty to fifty percent higher in margin than broad distribution after you account for wholesaler cuts, packaging, and stale inventory risk.
-Your mileage depends on rent, labor laws, and whether you self-distribute part of the portfolio.
+Ekos and similar platforms publish channel comparisons that many taproom-first operators cite in financial models.
+Those writeups often place taproom margin advantage over broad distribution in the forty to fifty percent range after wholesaler cuts, packaging, and stale inventory.
+Your results will vary with rent, labor rules, and whether you self-distribute part of the volume.

 | Topic | Taproom-heavy model | Broad distribution-heavy model |